OffGridNetworks/fuse-box-create-react-app/packages/fuse-box-react-component-template/template/README.md

 }
 ```

-The above form is looking for a variable called `REACT_APP_SECRET_CODE` from the environment.
-In order to consume this
-value, we need to have it defined in the environment.
-This can be done using two ways: either in your shell or in
-a `.env` file.
+When you compile the app with `npm run build`, the minification step will strip out this condition, and the resulting bundle will be smaller.

 ### Referencing Environment Variables in the HTML

->Note: this feature is available with `fuse-box-react-scripts@0.9.0` and higher.
+>Note: this feature is available with `react-scripts@0.9.0` and higher.

 You can also access the environment variables starting with `REACT_APP_` in the `public/index.html`.
 For example: